-Want to volunteer at MFSR Bush Festival in 2019?applications are now closed!
+Want to volunteer at MFSR Bush Festival in 2020?

 It takes about 450 people working behind the scenes to make our Festival happen; only a handful of them are paid; the rest are volunteers.
 The majority volunteer for their own local Club or Community group who in turn are paid to manage various tasks on behalf of the Festival.
 A volunteer Board of management manages the Festival, and about 380 volunteers are organized by 40 volunteer Event Managers and area Coordinators.